earthobservations/phenodata/README.rst

 ---------------
 Forecast of "beginning of flowering" events at station "Berlin-Dahlem".
-Use all species of the "primary group": "hazel", "snowdrop", "goat willow", "dandelion", "cherry", "apple", "winter oilseed rape", "black locust" and "common heather".
+Use all species of the "primary group": "hazel", "snowdrop", "goat willow", "dandelion", "cherry", "apple", "winter oilseed rape", "black locust", and "common heather".
 Sort by date, ascending.
+Rendered in reStructuredText table format.

 ::

     phenodata forecast \